danielsaidi/SwiftUIKit/README.md

 ## About SwiftUIKit

-SwiftUIKit adds extra functionality to `SwiftUI`, like additional view, extensions to existing types and completely new stuff.
-It also has a bunch of non-SwiftUI related things that I often use in my apps.
+SwiftUIKit adds extra functionality to `SwiftUI` and `Swift` in general, like additional view and components, a lot of extensions to native types and much more.
+It can kickstart your development and solves many tricky problems.